sirish-gambhira/llama2-pytorch/README.md

 ## Llama 2

-Implemented Llama 2 architecture and used pretrained Llama-2 weights for inference.
-The steps to download these weights are [here]().
+Implemented Llama 2 7b architecture and used pretrained Llama-2 weights for inference.
+The steps to download these weights are [here](https://github.com/meta-llama/llama-models/tree/main?tab=readme-ov-file#download).
 Please load the model weights onto `cpu` if you face CUDA OOM errors.

 Here's an interesting jailbreaking experiment.
 Run `inference.py` to reproduce the experiment.